Are you looking for the ultimate Canada photography experience?

 Canada – Where to Stay

 Canada is one of our all-time favorite places to go to do photography.
-Just a 6-hour plane ride from our offices here in New Jersey, and when you arrive, you immediately contemplate never going home.
-We have traveled to 7 National Parks so far, and we are working on getting you all of our favorite hot spots with proper details.
-When we are in the Canadian Rockies, Banff, Revelstoke, Glacier side, we always stay at the Banff Rocky Mountain Resort.
-We won’t go anywhere else, so don’t even try to entice us.
-When in the Jasper National Park area, we stay at Mount Robson Resort and boy do we love their breakfast, comfort, and room sizes.
+We have traveled to 7 National Parks so far and are working on getting you all our favorite hot spots with proper details.
+We always stay at the Banff Rocky Mountain Resort when we are in the Canadian Rockies, Banff, Revelstoke, and Glacier side.
+When in the Jasper National Park area, we stay at Mount Robson Resort and love their breakfast, comfort, and room sizes.

 To be in the center of it all while doing Canadian Rockies Photography.

 Stay here to be at the best location for doing Jasper National Park Photography.

 Canada is a country, with ten provinces and three territories, in the northern part of the continent of North America.

 It extends from the Atlantic to the Pacific and northward into the Arctic Ocean, covering 9.98 million square kilometers (3.85 million square miles) in total, making it the world’s second-largest country by total area and the fourth-largest country by land area.
 Canada’s common border with the United States forms the world’s longest land border.